 What is not widely known is that in general these state databases have not been built to be more than a broad schedule of construction projects that are underway.
-Items such as actual lane closure timings, accurate location of work in progress, and the current presence of workers on site are not generally included in these databases.
-Furthermore, most of these databases are for highway construction projects and do not include maintenance, local projects, utility work or other incidences of people working on the roadway.
+Items such as actual lane closure timings, accurate locations of work in progress, and the current presence of workers on site are not generally included in these databases.
+Furthermore, most of these databases are for new highway construction projects and do not include maintenance, local projects, utility work or other short-term incidences where roadway workers are present.
 It may be that as little as one percent of the locations where workers are on the roadway are recorded in state databases.

 The technology necessary to provide real-time locations of work zones is available.
-For just dollars per day per project, these important disruptions could be added to cloud-based databases or communicated through short-range communication technologies.
+For relatively little cost per project, these locations could be added to cloud-based databases or communicated through short-range communication technologies.
 We strongly encourage the Federal Highway Administration (FHWA), the National Highway Traffic Safety Administration (NHTSA) and the American Association of State and Highway Transportation Officials (AASHTO) to work with industry to develop mechanisms through which work zone location information is communicated utilizing dynamic digital mapping and short-range communication technologies.

-3. Lane-keep and lane departure warning systems in vehicles today rely on the installation and maintenance of pavement marking systems.
-A number of technology performance reviews indicate that even under the best conditions, various environmental and weather conditions diminish the capabilities of these systems.
+• Lane-keep and lane departure warning systems in vehicles today rely on the installation and adequate maintenance of pavement marking systems.
+Technology performance reviews indicate that even under the best conditions, various environmental and weather conditions diminish the capabilities of these systems.
 Digital infrastructure maps capture sign and pavement marking networks in a static environment.
-While providing an excellent snapshot of the system, unless tied to a dynamic system that allows for real-time updates, these maps quickly become obsolete.
-Work on sign recognition and lane following technologies must be accompanied, at a minimum, by sufficient funding to provide signs and lane markings meeting FHWA standards for brightness and visibility on all state and federal highways.
+While providing an excellent snapshot of the system, these maps quickly become obsolete unless they are tied to a dynamic system that allows for real-time updates.
+Progress on developing and implementing sign recognition and lane following technologies must be accompanied, at a minimum, by sufficient funding to provide signs and lane markings meeting FHWA standards for brightness and visibility on all state and federal highways.
 Efforts should continue to ensure that automated vehicle technologies effectively utilize dynamic mapping systems to update traffic control information as changes occur.

 When automotive system manufacturers install automated systems that work under the assumption that adequate signs and lane markings are available on our roadways, the risk of system failure to motorists is heightened.
 Transportation departments, for example, have been provided little or no information from automakers regarding the minimum standards desired for machine vision technologies to interface with pavement markings.
 Without this information it is extremely difficult for agencies to develop an appropriate risk-based approach to pavement marking management.
 This is especially true at a time when agencies frequently struggle to fund traditional pavement and bridge maintenance.
+Minimum standards for pavement marking conditions and visibilities must be established for departments to adhere in order for machine vision systems to workoptimally.

 Creating an effective environment for automated vehicle systems that interface with traditional systems, like pavement markings, requires an approach that addresses real-world environmental, weather, work zone and incident management issues.
+Uniform standards for interfacing connecting existing roadway features with connected/automated vehicle systems is crucial to address issues that currently affect roadway infrastructure, such as work zones and incident management areas.
 Not addressing these issues creates unnecessary risk and places motorists and workers at risk.